chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is **29**.
+The current internal version is **30**.
 Makes sense for when dealing with snapshots.
-29 goes with "0.1.1-SNAPSHOT".
-29 is displayed by the HUD.
+30 goes with "0.1.1-SNAPSHOT".
+30 is displayed by the HUD.
 Version history:

+ *  **30** Now only works with Fulcro
  *  **29** Able to watch state changes and force a render
  *  **28** Works with Fulcro and on Clojars
  *  **27** Om now *provided* and this one will be in Clojars